Authentication Introduction¶

 Setting up an authentication provider requires users to be logged in to run Custom Functions or Custom Scripts but it doesn’t automatically lock down then task pane, see Task pane authentication.

-If you need access to the current user object from a custom script or a custom function, you can use a function parameter with the type hint CurrentUser
+At the core of the authentication system is the User model.
+If you need access to the current user object from a custom script or a custom function, you can use a function parameter with the type hint CurrentUser:

-from ..models import CurrentUser
+from xlwings_server.models import CurrentUser

 @func

-def get_current_user(current_user: CurrentUser):
+def my_function(current_user: CurrentUser):

-return f"The user's domain is {current_user.domain}"
+return f"The user's name is {current_user.name}"

 Task pane authentication¶